 Ireland’s cheapest student towns

-Students can head out, work out and get around for less too - making budgets stretch further than any other towns on our list.
-The costliest spots were unsurprisingly the larger, urban hubs with bigger populations - like Dublin, Cork, Limerick or Maynooth.
+Students can head out, work out, and get around for less, too, making budgets stretch further than in any other town on our list.
+Unsurprisingly, the costliest spots were unsurprisingly the larger, urban hubs with bigger populations—like Dublin, Maynooth, Cork, and Limerick.

 1. Letterkenny